joshuaquek/elastic-apm-node-logger/README.md

 # Elastic APM NodeJS Logger

 ## Announcements
-* Version 1.0.8 - **Note that there have been some syntax changes on how authentication is done to accomodate for authentication for self-hosted Elasticsearch DB instances.
+* Version 1.0.8 onwards - **Note that there have been some syntax changes on how authentication is done to accomodate for authentication for self-hosted Elasticsearch DB instances.
 [You can read more about it HERE](#authentication)**

 ## Motivation
 As of 25th Aug 2022, the official `elastic-apm-node` NPM library does not send the STDOUT logs of the nodejs application that it is installed on to back to your designated Elastic Stack, and you will have to use Filebeat (separate Golang process) to send the logs back - https://ela.st/nodejs-apm-filebeat.